“On Power”: A Blueprint for Liberty vs. Tyranny - July 29th, Hour 2

 So this is why I say we need to make this a battle, a tug of war over power.

-We need to go on offense when some jerk who's 33 years old, who has this massive wedding in Uganda, but comes back here and preaches Marxism and Islamism and anti-Semitism.
+When some jerk who's 33 years old, who has this massive wedding in Uganda, but comes back here and preaches Marxism and Islamism and anti-Semitism, that guy needs to be confronted.

-It's not enough to expose His hypocrisy.
+It's not enough to expose his hypocrisy.

 It's not enough to say, oh, he'll chase out business.